Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI

 \section{Conclusion}

-Reflecting on the strategic placement of humans within AI development, it becomes critical to examine the origins of the current AI hype.
-A closer look, as presented in this paper, reveals two distinct domains where algorithms has not only rivaled but, in some cases, surpassed human performance.
-The first domain is characterized by controlled tasks, such as those mastered by DeepMind’s AlphaGo, where reinforcement learning has thrived within closed-ended systems, exploiting well-defined surface correlations and rule-based frameworks.
-This echoes the earlier, symbolic AI approaches that tackled intelligence within similarly constrained realisms.
-The second domain is related to lower-dimensional realities, where human constructs like natural language or symbolic formal systems—often perceived as projections of the external 3D world—simplify complex phenomena into discernible patterns.
-However, as we transition to higher-dimensional, open-ended domains like common-sense reasoning, the complexity of modeling these realities becomes apparent, highlighting the limitations of current AI methodologies, most starkly the foundation models.
+This echoes the earlier, symbolic AI approaches that tackled intelligence within similarly constrained realisms. {The second domain concerns lower-dimensional realities, where human constructs like natural language or symbolic systems—seen as projections of the 3D world—simplify complex phenomena into patterns.
+Yet in higher-dimensional, open-ended domains like common-sense reasoning, the difficulty of modeling becomes clear, exposing the limits of current AI, especially FMs.}

-Despite the remarkable advances in computational frameworks mainly inspired by human cognition/perception, there has been a recent growing tendency to minimize human involvement in AI development, driven by growing concerns about introduced bias.
-This trend has led to the rise of self-supervised learning approaches, to achieve super-human intelligence that could potentially outpace the evolutionary trajectory of human cognition.
-Yet, amid this shift, bio-inspired AI emerges as a compelling alternative.
-By drawing on the structural and functional insights from biological systems, bio-inspired AI offers a pathway to more informed, ethical, fair, and interpretable models.
-These systems, grounded in well-explored biological frameworks, are shown to align with human values inherently and may require fewer data samples to learn ethical behaviors due to their significant and more aligning (with the 3D world model) inductive biases.
+{Although many recent advances in computational frameworks take inspiration from human cognition and perception, there is a growing push to reduce human involvement in AI development, largely due to concerns about bias.
+This has led to self-supervised learning, aimed at achieving forms of intelligence that could even surpass humans.
+Yet, bio-inspired AI presents an appealing alternative.
+By leveraging the structures and functions of biological systems, it promises models that are more interpretable, ethical, fair, and inherently aligned with human values.
+Thanks to their strong inductive biases—closely matching how the real world is structured—these systems may require fewer data samples to learn ethical behaviors.}

-The hypothesis that similar structural properties could lead to analogous functional outcomes underscores the potential of bio-inspired AI.
-The coupling between architectural design and algorithmic functionality in these models suggests a closer alignment with human cognitive processes, offering a more natural integration of ethical, aesthetic, and moral considerations.
+{The hypothesis that similar structures yield similar functions underscores the promise of bio-inspired AI, where the link between architecture and functionality aligns more closely with human cognition.
+This ultimately makes it easier to embed ethical and moral considerations.